NastyaPatutina/fury_dumper/README.md

 * FuryDumper - initiates the dump process, performs batching on the first iteration
 * FuryDumper :: Dumper - the main class that implements the dump process, the main algorithm for tracking relation here
-* FuryDumper :: Dumper :: Model - model class
+* FuryDumper :: Dumpers :: Model - model class
-* FuryDumper :: Dumper :: ModelQueue - a queue of models for a dump in width
+* FuryDumper :: Dumpers :: ModelQueue - a queue of models for a dump in width
-* FuryDumper :: Dumper :: DumpState - dump status class, information about those models that have already been dumped and some statistics  are stored here
+* FuryDumper :: Dumpers :: DumpState - dump status class, information about those models that have already been dumped and some statistics  are stored here
-* FuryDumper :: Dumper :: RelationItem - communication structure - keys and values ​​used to dump.
+* FuryDumper :: Dumpers :: RelationItem - communication structure - keys and values ​​used to dump.
 For ordinary models, RelationItem is compared with each other only by key.
 The Additional option makes it possible to compare by key and value.
 Complex - explicitly says that there will only be a key, that is, the key contains a string of the type `date_from IS NULL`, which is a condition for communication.
 * FuryDumper :: Api - a class for communicating with microservices
 * FuryDumper :: Config - config class
 * FuryDumper :: Encrypter - a class for encrypting passwords